innovation-plantation/jsimugate/README.md

 SimuGate, written in Python served as a prototype for jSimuGate.

 The project is not abandoned, it just lacks significant bugs to fix.

+To create a jsimugate.jar file with a splash screen when using Eclipse IDE, double-click the addsplash.jardesc file.